 - Onsite engagement achieved by direct sessions by successful, prominent employees

-- Challenges/Competitions (Coding challenges, business case challenges, etc.)
+- Challenges/Competitions (coding challenges, business case challenges, etc.)

 - 360 degree Virtual Tour of the company to get a glimpse of the company without actually visiting it.

-- Assessment and Evaluations - Engagement strategies in final year are rigorously persistent and more frequent in nature.
+- Assessment and Evaluations - Engagement strategies in the final year are rigorously persistent and more frequent in nature.
 These engagement strategies help the employer nurture, identify and adopt promising talent in a streamlined manner.

 - Use Asynchronous Video Interviews to provide a chance for every candidate to express themselves without having to give in to the pressure of assessments.